Georg Joseph Kamel

 Georg Joseph Kamel ([ˈkaːml̩]; Georgius Josephus Camellus; Jiří Josef Kamel; Jorge Camel; 12 April 1661 – 2 May 1706) was a Jesuit missionary, pharmacist and naturalist known for producing the first comprehensive accounts of Philippine flora and fauna and for introducing Philippine nature to the European learned world.
 A number of Kamel's treatises were published in the Philosophical Transactions, while his descriptions of Philippine flora appeared as an appendix to the third volume of John Ray's Historia Plantarum.

 Biography

 Early life

-Kamel was born on 12 April 1661 in the city of Brno, Moravia now the Czech Republic.
+Kamel was born on 12 April 1661 in the city of Brno, Moravia (now the Czech Republic).
 His name suggests that he was of German origin.
-In November 1682 he joined the Society of Jesus as a lay brother and spent his novitiate in Brno.
-In 1685 he was sent to the Holy Trinity College in Neuhaus where he served as an assistant infirmarian and pharmacist.
+In November 1682 he joined the Jesuits as a lay brother and spent his novitiate in Brno.
+In 1685 he was sent to the Holy Trinity College in Jindřichův Hradec where he served as an assistant infirmarian and pharmacist.
 The Jesuit roster for that year indicated Kamel knew German, Czech and some Latin.
 In 1686 he was moved to the Jesuit college in Krummau where he worked as a pharmacist.

 His pharmacy has been minutely restored and still exists in the local Museum of Český Krumlov During this time, Kamel applied to be sent to the Jesuit overseas missions and his request was granted.